Thoongathey Thambi Thoongathey: Soundtrack

 The music was composed by Ilaiyaraaja and lyrics for all songs were written by Vaali.
 For the Malayalam-dubbed version Vasantholsavam, all lyrics were written by Poovachal Khader, and Rajasri wrote the lyrics for the Telugu-dubbed version Jalsa Rayudu.
 The song "Naanaga Naanillai" was well received and it based on Chandrakauns raga which resembles Hindolam.
+The song "Vaanam Keezhe" is set in Hamsadhvani raga.
 In early 2020, during the COVID-19 pandemic in India, a version of "Varuthu Varuthu" with rewritten lyrics spreading awareness about COVID-19, became viral.

-Release
+Release and reception

 Thoongathey Thambi Thoongathey was released on 4 November 1983, and completed a 275-day run at the box office.
+Jayamanmadhan of Kalki praised the music and cinematography, but panned the car, helicopter chasing scenes as lifeless and concluded saying among the films that come with the label of fast-paced films, this one has a high mark.
+Balumani of Anna praised acting, Babu's cinematography, Ilaiyaraaja's music and humour and noted the film moves swiftly without bore.